Jakarta Gov. Ahok concedes election after divisive campaign

 The governor is on trial over blasphemy charges after an edited version of comments he made at a November rally went viral on Indonesian social media.

 At mass rallies in March, thousands of Jakartans protested against Ahok, calling for him to be removed from power and jailed.
+Some Muslim voters were told the Quran forbade them from voting for a non-Muslim, such as Ahok, Wilson said.

-Losing the election isn't just disappointing for Ahok, but it could also leave him vulnerable to being jailed.
+Losing the election may have been disappointing for Ahok, but he received some good news about his trial soon afterward.

+On Thursday, prosecutors announced they were seeking a sentence of two years' probation and one year in prison, which would see him spending no time in jail unless he commits another offense.

+They also recommended his charges be refined from blasphemy to "spreading hate."

-A verdict and sentence in the blasphemy trial depends largely on the public's mood, said Basuki, the researcher at the think tank.
+Still, the verdict and sentence in the blasphemy trial depends largely on the public's mood, said Basuki, the researcher at the think tank.